nullivex/infant/README.md

 ## Debugging

-It is useful to see the interprocess communication for debugging and just overall feel that the system is working.
+It is useful to see the inter process communication for debugging and just overall feel that the system is working.

 This package is built using the https://www.npmjs.org/package/debug package.